Online Learning for Place-Based Courses

 How do you engage students in learning about specific places when they may be scattered across the globe?
 What is the best way to capture the dynamics of neighborhoods, streets, and cities through distance learning?
 Panelists will discuss successful lessons and assignments that translated field trips, site visits, and place-based studies to an online context.
 The session will help you learn how to take advantage of the diverse locales in which students are learning while off campus.
 This event is co-sponsored by the McGraw Center, the Princeton-Mellon Initiative in Architecture, Urbanism, and the Humanities, and the Program for Community-Engaged Scholarship (ProCES).

-Purcell Carson, Documentary Film Specialist, Woodrow Wilson School.
+Purcell Carson, Documentary Film Specialist, School of Public and International Affairs=.

 Alison Isenberg, Professor of History.
 Founding Principal Investigator, Princeton-Mellon Initiative in Architecture, Urbanism, and the Humanities.